 Culture of giving and matching gifts

-We support our employees in skilled and general volunteering opportunities.
-Our employees have been actively involved in the community for decades.
-Today, volunteering in the community is embedded in our workplace culture, facilitated by flexible working arrangements.
+We actively encourage and support our people to volunteer their time and skills to support the local community organisations and causes they are most passionate about.
+Our employees have been actively involved in the community for decades and today, volunteering in the community is embedded in our workplace culture, facilitated by flexible working arrangements.

 The Westpac Foundation

 The Westpac Foundation Community Grants provide non-financial support to innovative not-for-profit organisations that have the potential to achieve real change.

 Our vision is of a future where every Australian has the best possible chance to succeed in life.
 We invest in enterprises taking a fresh approach to addressing social problems, borrowing the best from business to create more opportunity for Australia’s most disadvantaged.

 We are passionate about helping our grantees thrive by forming deep, long-term partnerships and providing financial and non-financial support.
 Since 1999, we have granted over $25 million to more than 200 Not for Profit organisations.

 We also offer organisational mentoring, a skills transfer program designed to help Westpac Foundation grantees build and drive continuous improvement, innovation, collaboration and long term sustainability.